 Proceedings of The Physiological Society

-1. Biological Sciences, University of Bristol, Bristol, United Kingdom.
-2. Centre for Theoretical and Computational Neuroscience, University of Plymouth, Plymouth, United Kingdom.
+1. University of Strathclyde, Glasgow, United Kingdom.
+2. University of Glasgow, Glasgow, United Kingdom.

 Where applicable, experiments conform with Society ethical requirements